MackDxddy/chaos-agents-finder/README.md

 The app needs Python to run.
 Do this once, before anything else.

-1. Go to https://www.python.org/downloads/ and download Python 3.14 for Windows.
+1. Go to https://www.python.org/downloads/ and download Python 3.14 for Windows (or Mac).
 2. Open the installer.
 On the very first screen, check the box that says **Add python.exe to PATH** at the bottom.
 This step is easy to miss and the app will not start without it.